learn-co-students/rails-github-api-v-000/README.md

 2. On the repositories `index` page, display a list of the current user's repositories.
 Displaying only the first page of results is fine; feel free to tackle pagination as a bonus.

 3. Implement the `create` action in your `RepositoriesController` so that the form on `index.html.erb` successfully creates a new repository for the current user.
 The form input should be the name of the new repository.
+Redirect back to '/'.
+(HINT: Your parameters hash should be passed in as JSON.
+How can you accomplish this?
+Can you think of a method that will convert a hash to JSON?)